-- Sex stereotyping, such as when conduct or personality traits are considered inappropriate simply because they may not conform to other people's ideas or perceptions about how individuals of a particular sex should act or look. - Sexual or discriminatory displays or publications anywhere in the workplace, such as displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
-This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace. - Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits or detriments - Subtle or obvious pressure for unwelcome sexual activities - Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body - Rape, sexual battery, molestation or attempts to commit these assaults
+- Sexually oriented gestures, noises, remarks or jokes, or which create a hostile work environment - Sexual or discriminatory displays or publications anywhere in the workplace, such as displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials or other materials that are sexually demeaning or pornographic.
+This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace.

+- Unwanted sexual advances or propositions, such as: - Requests for sexual favors accompanied by implied or overt threats concerning the target's job performance evaluation, a promotion or other job benefits or detriments - o Subtle or obvious pressure for unwelcome sexual activities - Physical acts of a sexual nature, such as: - Touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's body or poking another employee's body - Rape, sexual battery, molestation or attempts to commit these assaults